 So you’re thinking of hopping on the “swing” set.
 Swinging is a lot of fun and can be a great way to spice up your primary relationship, but a lot of people who try to get into swinging have little success setting roots down in the community.
-It may seem like it’s all free love and wild sex parties, there are some Swing-Etiquette axioms that need to be observed.
+The swinger life style may seem like it’s all free love and wild sex parties, there are some Swing-Etiquette axioms that need to be observed.
 Otherwise, you may find yourself watching people on the “swing” set instead of being able to go for a ride yourself.

 Talk the Talk.

-If you wanna be a swinger, you have to talk like a swinger.
+If you want to be a swinger, you have to talk like a swinger.
 Nothing says newbie like a vanilla who asks to full swap with a lifestyler who is only offering a same-room soft swap.
 To help you avoid these awkward situations, lets look at some important swinger vocabulary you need to know.

 - Swinger – Someone who has sexual encounters, in a non-relationship setting, with people outside of their primary relationship.